netboxlabs/netbox-proxmox-automation/README.md

 Once Proxmox has successfully provisioned the VM, the VM will be changed to an 'Active' status in NetBox.

-## Case 2: Create a single Proxmox VM via `vms.yml`, but using a defined IP address
+## Example 2: Create a single Proxmox VM via `vms.yml`, but using a defined IP address

 As documented earlier, `vms.yml` needs to contain a 'vms' section.
 This 'vms' section, while a list, can contain but a single Proxmox VM.
 Let's say that you've already defined the 'default' variables in `vms.yml`, and now just want to create a Proxmox VM, but with NetBox as your NSoT.
 In addition, you want NetBox's IPAM to map the IP address to the 'eth0' network interface on this newly-provisioned Proxmox VM.